Is wine a good investment?

 photo: sothebys.com

-One bottle of this extraordinary drink reaches the price of 135,000 dollars.
-The 1947 Cheval Blanc is appreciated not only for its exceptional taste, but also for its historic vintage.
+One bottle of this extraordinary spirit reaches a price of $135,000.
+The 1947 Cheval Blanc is valued not only for its exceptional taste but also for its historic vintage.

-Heidsieck Champagne 1907 – This unique sparkling wine was produced at the beginning of the 20th century at the request of the tsar’s family.
-A bottle of this champagne was found in a shipwreck in 1997, which added even more value to it.
+Heidsieck Champagne 1907 – This exceptional sparkling wine was produced in the early 20th century at the request of the Russian imperial family.
+A bottle of this champagne was discovered in a shipwreck in 1997, which made it even more valuable.

 Theshoutmagazine